 2. Increase in interest rates

-After you're 60 days past due on your payments, your interest rates can rise significantly, making it harder to pay off your debt.
+After 60 days past due on your payments, your interest rates can rise significantly, making it harder to pay off your debt.

 3. Decrease in credit limit